Data Mesh: a Systematic Gray Literature Review: RQ1. What is Data Mesh

-\item[ID3.1.6.
-Creating Incentive Models.]
-Provisioning data products will add to the domain teams' normal workload and will likely not fit their traditional job descriptions.
+\item[Creating Incentive Models.]
+Provisioning data products will add to the domain teams' normal workload and will likely not fit their traditional job descriptions~\cite{S21}.
 For example, a supply chain department, whose main task is to optimize delivery routes, may not be keen on providing high-quality data to other domains.
 Without proper incentives, domains might not see a reason to build data products.
-Thus, organizations implementing or transforming to a data mesh architecture should develop an incentive model to motivate domains to provision their data as products and continuously govern the offered products. \end{description}
+Thus, organizations implementing or transforming to a data mesh architecture should develop an incentive model to motivate domains to provision their data as products and continuously govern the offered products~\cite{S1,S2,dehghani2022data}.
+Several gray literature articles emphasized the need for aligning the incentives of data producers and data consumers and motivating data producers to generate the operational metadata necessary to assess the quality and trustworthiness of data products~\cite{S1,S2,S13,S16,S24,S37,S55}.